What is the Best KVM Switch

 TESmart KVM Switch

-The TESmart KVM Switch is a KVM switch that allows you to control four computers using one keyboard, mouse, and monitor.
+The TESmart KVM Switch allows you to control four computers using one keyboard, mouse, and monitor.
 In addition, you’re able to add a USB device such as a printer or USB camera.
 The maximum resolution is 4K at 60Hz and supports all major operating systems (Windows/Mac/Linux).

-Similar to the CKLAU KVM switch above, the TESmart KVM switch must be powered (5V 2A power adapter included) and supports EDID emulation, meaning that devices connected will continue to think the monitor is connected.
+Similar to the CKLAU KVM switch above, this device must be powered (5V 2A power adapter included) and supports EDID emulation, meaning that devices connected will continue to think the monitor is connected.
 The main reason to purchase this over the CKLau KVM switch above is if you’ll utilize the USB 2.0 port.

 Click here to purchase the TESmart KVM Switch